 Delaware has 14 permitted artificial reef sites in the Delaware Bay and coastal waters, with five of these sites located in federal (ocean) waters.
 Development of the sites began in 1995 as part of a comprehensive fisheries management effort by the Division of Fish and Wildlife’s Delaware Reef Program.

-Delaware’s artificial reef program is administered by the Fisheries Section with primary funding provided through the Federal Air in Sport Fish Restoration Program of the U.S. Fish and Wildlife Service.
-For more information, contact Jeff Tinsman, Environmental Scientist at (302) 739-4782.
+Delaware’s artificial reef program is administered by the Fisheries Section with primary funding provided through the Federal Aid in Sport Fish Restoration Program of the U.S. Fish and Wildlife Service.
+For more information, contact Jeff Tinsman, environmental scientist at (302) 739-4782.